-git push due to Identity and security reasons.
-And this new development was challenging to me because I found it difficult at first to push my project to the remote respository.
+GitHub recently stopped the use of usernames and passwords to authenticate git push due to identity and security reasons.
+And this new development was challenging for me because I found it difficult at first to push my project to the remote repository.

 The old way to associate a commit was:

-git config --global user.name "Your username" git config --global user.email "Your email"
+git config --global user.name "your username" git config --global user.email "your email"

 The above method works when you fork and clone a repository using

+HTTP.
 Following this update, if you try pushing to GitHub, you are likely to come across this error;

 Support for password authentication was removed on August 13, 2021.
 Please use a personal access token instead.

-Steps to Generate an Open SSH public key:
+1. Generate an SSH public key

 ssh-keygen -o -t rsa -C "firstname.lastname@example.org